What is Insomnia and How Can You Overcome It?

 - Doing Meditation

 - Choose a healthier way of thinking.

 - Healthy thinking is a way to help you stay well or cope with a health problem by changing how you think.
-Cognitive-behavioral therapy is a type of counseling that can help you understand why you have sleep problems and can show you how to deal with them.
-Cognitive-behavioral therapy helps reduce interrupted sleep over time.
+Cognitive-behavioral therapy is a type of counselling that can help you understand why you have sleep problems and can show you how to deal with them.
+Cognitive-behavioural therapy helps reduce interrupted sleep over time.

 - Lifestyle changes are simple things you can do that may help you sleep better.
 These include changing your sleep area or schedule, watching what and when you eat and drink, and being more active.
 It’s also important to keep regular bedtimes and wake times-7 days a week and to try to avoid taking naps during the day.

 A short-lived bout of insomnia is generally nothing to worry about.
 The bigger concern is chronic sleep loss, which can contribute to health problems such as weight gain, high blood pressure, and a decrease in the immune system’s power.
 If you are having trouble sleeping please speak with your healthcare provider to see what he/she suggests to remedy the situation.Tags: